Do you wake up feeling stiff?

 So how does this all work?

-But when you sit too much, move too little, repeat the same motions, or push hard in workouts without recovery?
+But when you sit too much, move too little, repeat the same motions, or push hard in workouts without recovery, that tissue starts to tightens up and becomes stuck.

-By applying pressure to specific areas, you’re essentially breaking up knots, improving blood flow and helping your body move the way it’s supposed to again (it’s a heaper, DIY version of a massage you can do anytime!).
+By applying pressure to specific areas, you’re breaking up knots, improving blood flow and helping your body move the way it’s supposed to again.

 And this isn’t just for athletes.
 If you sit at a desk, chase kids around, feel stiff getting out of your car, or deal with soreness from exercise, this is absolutely for you!